-“I like to advise clients to follow the ‘60% rule,'” says financial expert Magdalena Johndrow, who works at Farmington River Financial Group and specializes in helping millennials invest.
+“I like to advise clients to follow the 60% rule,” said Magdalena Johndrow, a financial expert who specializes in helping millennials invest at Johndrow Wealth Management.
 “Keep your expected monthly living expenses to 60% of your income and place the remaining 40% into four savings buckets.”

-As for what to do after your emergency fund, Johndrow recommended grouping your subsequent savings goals into short-term, long-term, retirement, and fun categories.
+As for what to do after your emergency fund, Johndrow recommended grouping your subsequent savings goals into short-term, long-term, retirement and fun categories.

 The exact percentage you’re able to save might vary.
 If saving 40% of your income is impossible on your current salary, start with a number that makes more sense for your budget today.

 Hopefully, your earnings will eventually increase thanks to a promotion, a new job or extra side hustle money.
 Whenever you earn a pay raise, revisit how much of your income you’re able to save.

 No matter how much you’re able to save each month, the concept is the same.
 After you’ve set aside a portion of your budget for living expenses, here are a few savings goals to work toward: